 As an example, we now compute smf's for the polyhedron \mathcal{R}3 represented in Figure 2.
 Let us first consider the constraint system.
 The two strict inequality encodings $x - \epsilon \ge 0$ and $-x - \epsilon \ge -3$, which correspond to segments [O, B]and [C, D], are not ε -redundant, because they are saturated by the closure point encodings O and C, respectively.
-In contrast, the constraint $x - 3\epsilon \ge 4$, corresponding to segment [B, D], is identified as ε -redundant (no closure point encoding saturates it) and can be removed provided we add the constraint $\epsilon \le 1$.
+In contrast, the constraint $x - 3\epsilon \ge 4$, corresponding to segment [B, D], is identified as ε -redundant (no closure point encoding saturates it) and will be removed, while adding the constraint $\epsilon \le 1$.
 The resulting constraint system, which is in smf, defines the trapezium of vertices O, C, E, and B represented in Figure 4.
-Note that the generator system for this trapezium is not in smf; this additional property can be enforced by removing the ε -upper-bound constraint $\epsilon \le 1$, therefore obtaining the triangle of vertices O, C, and F.
+Note that the generator system for this trapezium is not in smf: as suggested by item 1 of the above claim, this additional property can be enforced by removing the ε -upper-bound constraint $\epsilon \le 1$, therefore obtaining the triangle of vertices O, C, and F.

-Starting again from polyhedron \mathcal{R}3 , let us now consider the strong minimization of its generator system, which is made up of the four points O, C, D, and B.
+Starting again from polyhedron \mathcal{R}3 , let us now consider the strong minimization of its generator system, which is made up of the four points O, C, D, and B. It is easy to observe that each one of the two unmatched point encodings is made ε -redundant by the other one (they both saturate the empty set of non-strict inequality encodings); as a consequence, one of them can be removed, obtaining either one of the triangles OCB and OCD represented in Figure 5, which are both in smf.